maths2ai/Data_Structure/README.md

 # Data Structures and Algorithms

-This repository contains Data Structures problems and exercises with their realtive solutions.
+This repository contains Data Structures and Algorithms problems with their realtive solutions.

 The problems are written in Python, and they require just Python to be run.